helske/trapdoor/README.md

-## Estimation of causal effects with small data under implicit functional constraints
+## Estimation of causal effects with small data under the presence of trapdoor variables

-Materials for the paper "Jouni Helske, Santtu Tikka, Juha Karvanen (2020). *Estimation of causal effects with small data under implicit functional constraints*.
+Materials for the paper "Jouni Helske, Santtu Tikka, Juha Karvanen (2020). *Estimation of causal effects with small data under the presence of trapdoor variables*.
 Submitted."

 * arXiv preprint: https://arxiv.org/abs/2003.03187